Aaron-json/WsSession/README.md

 2. Start the server by running the executable.

 3. Send a ws handshake to start a session on the server.
-When creating or joining a session, the first message sent on the connection signals the connection is ready to receive messages; however, the session code is only sent when creating the session.
+When creating or joining a session, the first message sent on the connection is a control message containing the status of your connection.
+On error, you have 5 seconds to read the message then the connection is closed.

 4. Use this code to connect other clients to the same session and share messages.